SahilKhanna20/expense-tracker/README.md

 | **Frontend** | https://expensetracker0101.netlify.app/ |
 | **Backend API** | https://expense-tracker-e5g9.onrender.com |

-> **Note:** The backend runs on Render's free tier — the first request after inactivity may take approx. 30s (cold start).
-SQLite data resets on each redeploy; used just for the demo version.
+> **Note:** The backend runs on Render's free tier — the first request after inactivity may take approx 30s (cold start).
+SQLite data resets on each redeploy; used only for the demo.

 ---